pamflow-org/pamflow/docs/source/data_standardization/data_exchange_format.md

 ## Field deployment sheet
 This file provides metadata collected during the field deployment.
-It should be an Excel file named `field_deployments_sheet.xlsx`, with the following column names in the first row:
+It should be an Excel file named `field_deployments_sheet.xlsx`, with the below column names in the first row.
+See the [tutorial data](https://doi.org/10.5281/zenodo.16922848) for an example.

 | Field Name              | Description | Required | Unique | Type | Example |
 |-------------------------|-------------|----------|--------|------|---------|